Former East Bengal assistant Mario Rivera returns as head coach | Goal.com

 Former East Bengal assistant Mario Rivera returns as head coach

-I-League side East Bengal have roped in Mario Rivera as the head coach.
+East Bengal have roped in Mario Rivera as head coach till the end of the 2019-20 I-League season.
 The UEFA Pro Licence coach will be assisted by Marcall Trulls at the Kolkatan outfit.

 With Alejandro Menendez stepping down as head coach on Tuesday, an aftermatch of the 2-1 defeat against arch rivals Mohun Bagan and the club's third successive loss of the season, the Red and Golds mangement have replaced him with the assistant coach of last season.